 While it is possible to predict settings for routine measurements in this way, they should be established in reference testing by exploring the pulse-height spectrum of the radionuclide concerned in a manner similar to that described in test 4.3.4: Test of Energy Resolution.
 This is necessary for two reasons.
-First, the energy response of the system may not be exactly linear.
+First, the energy response of the system may not be linear, especially if a change in amplifier gain is involved.
 Second, the width of the window should be matched to the shape of the total absorption peak, which varies with radiation energy.